Xilinx/amr/fw/AMC/src/device_drivers/smbus_driver/doc/smbus_application_apis.md

 *
 * @param    pxSMBusProfile is a pointer to the SMBus profile structure.
 * @param    ucSMBusInstanceID is the SMBus instance ID of the instance to use as the controller
-* @param    ucSMBusDestinationAddress is the address of the target SMBUs device
+* @param    ucSMBusDestAddr is the address of the target SMBUs device
 * @param    ucCommand is the Command byte of the message
 * @param    xProtocol is the SMBUs Protocol type of the message being sent
 * @param    usDataSize is the Size of data being sent ( if tranaction protocol is a send type )